 Cramps are caused by sudden, involuntary contractions in a muscle.
 While these spasms tend to subside in a matter of minutes, they can cause significant pain and impairment.

-Exercise extreme caution if you are swimming and are stricken by a cramp, as the pain may cause you to panic and possibly drown.
+Exercise extreme caution if you are swimming and get hit by a cramp, as the pain may cause you to panic.
 Muscle cramps are usually caused by a lack of water and electrolytes.
 By taking deep breaths and gently massaging the cramped area, you can reduce some of the pain.
+Signal for help if you can’t manage the cramp while staying afloat.

 Hyperventilation

-Hyperventilation is caused by breathing too quickly which depletes one’s body of carbon dioxide.
-Also called over-breathing, hyperventilation can lead to feelings of lightheadedness, a tingling sensation in one’s extremities, and may even cause the victim to faint.
+Hyperventilation is caused by breathing too quickly, which depletes your body of carbon dioxide.
+Also called over-breathing, it can lead to lightheadedness, a tingling sensation in the extremities, and may even cause fainting.
+In the water, this is especially dangerous.

 Spinal Injury

 A spinal injury can result in damage to the brain and nervous system.
-These types of injuries can be life-threatening to the victim and are impossible to treat in the field.
-However, to keep their injury from becoming worse, make sure the victim remains absolutely still with their neck and back immobilized.
-If needed, hold their head in place in a slightly inclined or neutral position.
-Do not move the victim unless they are in immediate danger.
+These injuries can be life-threatening and are impossible to treat in the field.
+To keep any injury from becoming worse, the victim must remain absolutely still with their neck and back immobilized.
+If needed, hold their head in a slightly inclined or neutral position.
+Do not move them unless they are in immediate danger.

-To identify this type of injury, look for signs of swelling and broken bones in the head or spine.
-If the victim is conscious, examine them for signs of confusion, inability to remember basic facts, lightheadedness, slurred speech, or uneven people dilation.
-If they exhibit any of these symptoms or have fallen from a height above their own head, assume that a head, neck or back injury has occurred.
+Look for signs of swelling and broken bones in the head or spine.
+If the victim is conscious, check for confusion, inability to remember basic facts, slurred speech, or uneven pupil dilation.
+If they exhibit any of these symptoms or have fallen from above their own head height, assume a spinal injury has occurred.

 Stings and Bites

-In most cases, a sting or bite will not warrant a medical emergency.
-These wounds should be washed with soap and water, and treated with an antihistamine (Benadryl) to reduce itching.
-However, for some people with allergies, stings and bites can trigger anaphylactic reactions that have the potential to be deadly.
+In most cases, a sting or bite won’t cause a medical emergency.
+Wounds should be washed with soap and water, and treated with an antihistamine like Benadryl to reduce itching.
+However, for people with allergies, stings and bites can trigger anaphylactic reactions that can be deadly.

-Be ready to call emergency services if the victim has difficulty breathing, facial swelling, nausea, a feeling of faintness, or a rapid heartbeat.
-If possible, use an EpiPen on them.
-If there is no EpiPen available, they can also be temporarily treated with an antihistamine.
+Be ready to call emergency services if the victim has difficulty breathing, facial swelling, nausea, faintness, or a rapid heartbeat.
+Use an EpiPen if available.
+If not, an antihistamine can provide temporary relief while waiting for help.

 Cuts and Scrapes